xiahualiu/MyBlog/content/posts/raspi-wheel-dev2.md

 Plan B is designing the motor controller myself, it will take more time but it is sure to work because I just directly control the motors.

-The schematics have been finished, see [raspi-powerchair](https://circuitmaker.com/Projects/Details/XiahuaLiu/Raspi-powerchair).
+The schematics have been finished, see my circuitmaker project [raspi-powerchair](https://circuitmaker.com/Projects/Details/XiahuaLiu/Raspi-powerchair).